Hoshi no Ko Chobin

 Hoshi no Ko Chobin (星の子チョビン) is a Japanese anime television series consisting of 26 episodes.
 It was created by Shotaro Ishinomori and directed by Rintaro.
 The anime series produced by Studio Zero was broadcast on TBS between 5 April and 27 September 1974.
 A manga version by Ishinomori was serialized in Kodansha's Weekly Shōjo Friend magazine from April 20, 1974 (Issue 14) to November 5, 1974 (Issue 27).

 Plot

-A starbuddie from 4000 years ago coming from Japan a old man looked the star. the egg of the star falls around into to the Floor around his the creature is called "Chobin" his girl looked now his mother died in Galactic empire coming in the Earth.
+A starbuddie from 4000 years ago coming from Japan an old man looked the star. the egg of the star falls to the Floor around him the creature is called "Chobin" his girl looked now his mother died in Galactic empire coming in the Earth.